 Write down your goals.

 You don’t have to post them all over the house unless you want to.
 You do need to keep your goals in a written format to refer to.
 Create a word document, use a page of your journal or planner, or post your goals on a bulletin board.
-Life is going to continue and sometimes it is hard to remember what goals we have set for ourselves.
+Life will continue, and sometimes it is hard to remember what goals we have set for ourselves.
 Write them down so you can refer and remember.

 Consider the Obstacles

 Make a list of what could go wrong and plan for how to overcome it.
 By thinking about this now, you will be better able to handle the obstacles that may arise.
-For example, when you are starting a new healthy eating plan you may face the obstacle of a friends birthday coming up.
+For example, when you start a new healthy eating plan, you may face the obstacle of a friend’s birthday coming up.
 Consider how you will handle yourself when the birthday cake comes to the table.
 By having a plan in place, you are more likely to succeed.

 Record your progress.

 Tracking the progress of your goals is an essential process of achieving your goal.
 Just thinking about it won’t get you there.
-You need to have an actionable plan and commit to a scheduled time to complete the tasks of that project.
+You need to have an actionable plan and commit to a scheduled time to complete that project’s tasks.
 You can create an Excel spreadsheet to analyze your progress or something eye-catching on the refrigerator door.